-If you have any questions regarding this Handbook or your role in general, then please do not hesitate to contact Fergus Adams, our Activities Coordinator (Competitive Sport) - fergus.adams@bucks.ac.uk.
+If you have any questions regarding this Handbook or your role in general, then please do not hesitate to contact Seana O'Reilly, our Activities Coordinator (Competitive Sport) - seana.oreilly@bucks.ac.uk.

 Thank you and I look forward to working with you over the coming season.